 The city opened the much anticipated Indian Creek Water Pollution Control Plant on December 1, 2005.
 The new facility has retired the older treatment plants and will serve Locust Grove's citizens well into the future.
 The new plant has a current treatment capacity of 1.5 million gallons of wastewater daily.
 The plant utilizes state of the art technology that will ensure impact of stream waters will be minimal.
 The city will be glad to give educational tours to citizen and civic groups alike.
 For more information contact the plant at 770-957-5043.

 Curbside trash pick up is provided once weekly for residential dwellings and twice weekly for businesses.
-Bulk items, Rubbish and White Goods must be brought to the Rubbish Collection Station at the new Public Works site at 100 Mose Brown Drive (recycle center also now open at that location) Wednesday and Saturday of each week.
+Bulk items (other items not covered in the listing above), Rubbish and White Goods must be brought to the Rubbish Collection Station at the new Public Works site at 100 Mose Brown Drive (recycle center also now open at that location) Wednesday and Saturday of each week.
 Pick up of yard trash including large organic items such as tree limbs must be coordinated in advance by calling city hall.
 All yard trash must be bagged or placed in some form of container.
 On the designated disposal day, residents are responsible for moving the items to curbside and ensuring that items are in small enough pieces (up to 8inches in diameter) to be placed into a chipper.
 This service is free for jobs taking less than 15 minutes.

 Residents will be charged for larger disposal jobs.
 Please inquire with the Department of Public Works if you desire an estimate in advance.
-Currently, additional recycling initiatives are being considered and instructions will be forthcoming shortly to residents.
 NOTE: As of June 23, 2010, Advanced Disposal will only empty one (1) 95-gallon cart that was provide by their company unless your household or business is paying for multiple carts.
 Therefore, Advanced Disposal will not be emptying personal cans or disposing of any other household garbage that is not placed inside the Advanced Disposal cart.
 If you would like to purchase additional cart service, please contact City Hall at (770) 957-5043.